FAA Part 145 Recordkeeping Standards: Procedural Workflow for Digital Compliance Pipelines

 self.base_delay = base_delay

-self.dlq: list[Dict[str, Any]] = []
+self.dlq: List[Dict[str, Any]] = []

-self.audit_log: list[AuditEvent] = []
+self.audit_log: List[AuditEvent] = []

 self.last_hash = "0" * 64

-self.logger = logging.getLogger(__name__)
+self._log = logging.getLogger(__name__)

 def process_payload(self, raw_payload: Dict[str, Any]) -> Optional[AuditEvent]: